Fundamentals of AML/CFT and the role of the MLRO in the AIFC

 - Language: Russian

-- Trainers: Nurlan Adaliev, Nuriya Erzhanova
+- Trainers: Nurlan Adaliev

 1. The programme

-Module 1.1: Fundamentals and Risks of ML/TF
+Module 1.1.
+Fundamentals and Risks of Money Laundering and Terrorist Financing

-- Cash-out methods, schemes, and high-risk sectors
+• Cash-out schemes, typologies, and high-risk sectors

-Module 1.2: International Standards and Local Regulation
+Module 1.2.
+International Standards and Local Regulation

-Practical Session
+Practical Session:

-- AML/CFT policies
+- AML/CFT Policies

 - Internal reporting and escalation procedures